- Risk factors for development of hepatic abscess include:

 - Signs and symptoms: include fever +/- RUQ pain, tenderness w/ hepatomegaly.

-- Some may only have fever (60%) associated with chills and malaise.
+- Some may only have nonspecific symptoms such as fever (60%) associated with chills and malaise.

 - Presentation may be subacute or chronic including weight loss, anorexia.